concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 Then, the nightly rate breakdown (after tax) is computed as:
 10/25: $110 (Note that RateTimeUnit is FullDuration hence the indicated amount is over 2 nights, hence $110 per night)
 10/26: $110
-10/27: $440 (Note that RateTimeUnit is Day so indicated amount is per day)
+10/27: $440 (Note that RateTimeUnit is Day so the indicated amount is per day) 10/28: $440
-10/28: $440

 ***